Rental law reform

 What happens next?

-A longer transition period for the prescribed minimum housing standards will support rental property owners to plan and budget for any work required for their rental property to comply with the new legislation.
+Most of these reforms have commenced, with minimum housing standards set to apply to new tenancies entered from 1 September 2023 and to all tenancies from 1 September 2024.
+This longer transition period for Minimum Housing Standards will support rental property owners to plan and budget for any work required for their rental property to comply with the new legislation.

 Domestic and Family Violence (DFV) protections